indigo-dc/deep-qcg-client/README.md

 ### Getting paginated list of jobs

-The following will return a paged list of jobs that have been created:
+The following will return a paginated list of jobs that have been created:

 ```
 JobCollection jobs  = qcg.getJobs(pagenumber, pagesize);